 - With effect from 1st April 2020, where a property remains unoccupied and substantially unfurnished for more than five years an additional premium of 200% will be charged, meaning that the Council Tax bill will be 300%

 - With effect from 1st April 2021, where a property remains unoccupied and substantially unfurnished for more than ten years an additional premium of 300% will be charged, meaning that the Council Tax bill will be 400%

 The premium applies to the property and is calculated on the length of time the property has been empty, so a change in ownership or tenancy will not affect the premium charge.

 If a long-term empty property becomes occupied, you must notify us of the new occupier details and the date that they moved in within 21days, as we may need to carry out an inspection of the property.
 Late notification of a property becoming occupied will only be accepted if sufficient evidence and information can also be supplied to substantiate the date of occupation.

 There are limited exceptions where the 200% and/or 300% premium may not be charged, for example where there is a legal or technical issue which is preventing the property being sold or let, or where the property has remained empty beyond 5 years due to exceptional or unforeseen circumstances which are beyond the control of the owner.

 If you wish to claim an exception from the 200% or 300% long-term empty property premium please complete the Council Tax general enquiry online form, giving full the details, and we will contact you regarding any further information that is required to support your claim.

 Empty homes assistance

-If you have sold the property please complete the bought or sold an empty property form, or if you wish to tell us about another change in circumstance please complete the Council Tax general enquiry form.
+If you have sold the property please complete the bought or sold an empty property form, or if you wish to tell us about another change in circumstance please complete the Council Tax general enquiry online form.